 Digital Public Library of America is a platform that hosts millions of digitized projects from the United States' universities, archives, museums, and more.
-The works that have been aggregated through DPLA are under creative commons licenses, or exist in the public domain.
+Many of the works that have been aggregated through DPLA are under creative commons licenses, or exist in the public domain.

 Flickr offers Creative Commons images when searching through its database of user-uploaded images.
 These range from CC BY Attribution to CC BY-NC-ND as well as Public Domain options.